The Environmental Award is currently closed to applications.

 The Environmental Award aims to highlight student work being done across the University of Brighton with an environmental theme, and award students who have completed a final year project or dissertation which addresses and provides a solution to an environmental issue.

-The Award is supported by the University of Brighton Environment Team in cooperation with the School of Environment and Technology, the School of Pharmacy and Biomolecular Sciences, the School of Art Design and Media, the School of Health Sciences, the School of Computing, Engineering and Mathematics, Brighton Business School, the Centre for Learning and Teaching and the Green Growth Platform, representatives from which sit on the Award panel.
-The Award is presented twice in the academic year, at the Summer and Winter graduation ceremonies.
+The Award is supported by the University of Brighton Sustainability Team in cooperation with the School of Environment and Technology, the School of Pharmacy and Biomolecular Sciences, the School of Art Design and Media, the School of Health Sciences, the School of Computing, Engineering and Mathematics, Brighton Business School and the Centre for Learning and Teaching, representatives from which sit on the Award panel.
+The Award is presented twice in the academic year, for those graduating in the summer and winter ceremonies.

 The criteria for the Environmental Award are not strictly related to academic excellence and the Award seeks to recognise bright and innovative ideas that show consideration of an environmental issue and provide a solution.